otoolej/tfd_decomp/README.md

 [y, y_comps] = tfd_decomposition(x, 'tvfilt', [], [], true);
 ```

-where `y_comps` is a cell array of the 2 components and `y` is sum of the components.
+where `y_comps` is a cell array containing 2 components and `y` is sum of the components.
 The
 input arguments for `tfd_decomposition` are as follows:

 ```matlab